 Leadership Sorghum is comprised of five sessions where members travel to different states across the country, focusing on specific aspects of the sorghum industry.
 The program kicked off with a lesson on the sorghum seed industry followed by public research then government.
+For the fourth session, the group was educated on international marketing.
+The final session covered the board of directors, and the class participated in a graduation ceremony.

-For the fourth session, the group loe Krippner receiving his Leadership Sorghum certificate from David Fremark, former Sorghum Checkoff chairman.
+Joe Krippner receiving his Leadership Sorghum certificate from David Fremark, former Sorghum Checkoff chairman.